dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 ## Open Issues

 ### Change the design to avoid compat breaks
-This design proposes several compatibility breaks with our existing span safety rules.
+This design proposes several compatibility breaks with our existing ref-safe-context rules.
 Even though the breaks are believed to be minimally impactful significant consideration was given to a design which had no breaking changes.

 The compat preserving design though was significantly more complex than this one.
 In order to preserve compat `ref` fields need distinct lifetimes for the ability to return by `ref` and return by `ref` field.
 Essentially it requires us to provide *ref-field-safe-context* tracking for all parameters to a method.
 This needs to be calculated for all expressions and tracked in all values virtually everywhere that *ref-safe-context* is tracked today.